templateflip/material-portfolio/README.md

 This is a basic starter template for [MMPilot](https://mmpilot.kunruchcreations.com/) - It doesn't include any CSS framework or JavaScript libraries.
 It has just the bare bone files and setup to kickstart your html, CSS and JS files

-Feel free to add your own frameworks to the project.
-Turn it into a website or a webapp, the choice is yours.
+It has just the bare bone files and setup to kickstart your website with MMPilot.

 You may also want to check out other advanced [MMPilot templates](https://mmpilot.kunruchcreations.com/templates/), in case this template is too minimal for you.